 Women with a high proportion of fibrous connective tissue and glandular tissue to fatty tissue have high density breasts.
 Those with a high proportion of fatty tissue have low density breasts.

 Breasts with scattered fibroglandular tissue contain both fibrous and fatty tissue.
-Around 40% of women have this type of breast tissue, according to the National Cancer Institute.
+Around

 People may notice lumpiness and discomfort at certain times of life and during the monthly cycle, for example, around menstruation.
 As people age, the proportion of fatty tissue may increase.
 Hormonal fluctuations may affect breast density over time.